Yvand/hugo-LDAPCP/content/_index.md

 ---
-title : "Welcome to Doks"
+title : "LDAPCP for SharePoint Server"
 description: ""
-lead: "Congrats on setting up a new Doks project!"
+lead: "LDAPCP is a claims provider that connects SharePoint to your Active Directory and LDAP directories, in federated authentication."
 date: 2023-09-07T16:33:54+02:00
 lastmod: 2023-09-07T16:33:54+02:00
 draft: false